cortexproject/cortex/docs/proposals/generalize-modules.md

 ### Modules package

 To make the modules package extensible, we need to abstract away any Cortex specific details from the module manager.
-The proposed design is to -
+The proposed design is to:

 - Make a new component `Manager`, which is envisioned to be a central manager for all modules of the application.
 It stores modules & dependencies, and will be housed under a new package `pkg/util/modules`. `Manager` has the following methods for interaction:
 ```